I never knew you could get a free breast pump through insurance until I became pregnant.

 If your insurance provider does ask you to get a breast pump prescription from your doctor,

-You can wait until your next prenatal appointment with your OB, or if they allow you to walk into the doctor’s office without an appointment, then you can do that instead.
+You can wait until your next prenatal appointment with your OB, or if they allow you to walk into the doctor’s office without an appointment, then you can do that as well.

 I had to walk in one day and ask my doctor if they could give me a prescription because I was about 37-38 weeks pregnant, and I was worried I wouldn’t get my pump before my baby arrived.